beckym223/manual_work/E6_long_edited.md

 rate theory is based on the assumption that wages and prices are set only with real con- siderations in mind.
 "Excess sensitivity" here
-66 See, for example, Robert J. Gordon (1977, table 3,  lines 6 and 7, 260).
-67 Given the importance of such findings, it is remark-  able that their robustness to specifications of time period,  data, and exact specification of the Phillips curve has never  been subjected to tough tests-even though everything else  about the Phillips curve, including the natural rate of un-  employment itself, is considered to be estimated with great  imprecision.
-Akerlof, William T. Dickens, and George L.  Perry (2000) show a range of estimates for both wage and  price equations with many different specifications.
-These  estimates, particularly when made for periods of low infla-  tion, show considerable variation in the sum of the coeffi- cients on lagged inflation, dependent on the specification.
-Another bit of evidence that suggests such estimates will be  sensitive to specification comes from the high standard  errors on the natural rate itself (Douglas Staiger, James H.  Stock, and Mark W. Watson 1997); it would be surprising  that the sum of lagged coefficients could be estimated  precisely if another component of the Phillips curve, the  natural rate, could be estimated only with very low preci-  sion.
-Gordon's own estimates show very different values for  this sum of coefficients.
-Of course, there is a theoretical reason why estimates of such a sum should not be robust.
-With rational expectations, rather than a simple mechanical  theory of formation of inflationary expectations, Sargent  (1971) shows that there is no theoretical reason that they should sum to one.

 ### ---Economics-2007-0-21.txt---